 Chrome OS required Cloud Printing to connect printers.
 This was not a very popular feature.
 Cloud Printing of course came with a lot of advantages, but the pain-points around it outweighed them.
 The ability to connect directly to Chromebooks thus became one of the most popular requests for the new operating system.

-Some printer manufacturers worked around this issue with custom extensions, but the demand of a built-in system has always been there.
+Some printer manufacturers worked around this issue with custom extensions, but the demand for a built-in system has always been there.

 Chrome OS version 59 that reached the Stable channel this week had a very important item in its “What’s new” list; Chrome OS Native Printing.